TaroMurai/Restaurant-and-bar-for-ROSCon2022/Restaurants.md

 ## Yoshiya (余志屋）
 - **URL**: https://tabelog.com/kyoto/A2601/A260202/26000701/
 - **Genre**: Japanese traditional cuisine
-- **3 highlights**: Great Japanese authnetic food with seafood, located on a hidden street, Great place to enjoy Sake/ Hot sake
+- **3 highlights**: Great Japanese authentic food with seafood, located on a hidden street, Great place to enjoy Sake/ Hot sake
 - **Price range**: ¥¥¥¥ (70 - 100 USD pp with alcohol, food only could be 50 USD pp)
 - **Distance from ROSCon venue**: 30 mins by train
 - **Book in advance?**: Yes, recommended
 - **Non-Japanese-speaker friendliness**: I imagine better to go there with a Japanese-speaking person.
-- **Address**:  apan, 〒604-8017 Kyoto, Nakagyo Ward, 先斗町通三条下る材木町188
+- **Address**:  Japan, 〒604-8017 Kyoto, Nakagyo Ward, 先斗町通三条下る材木町188
 - **Comment**: to be added